renekreijveld/macOS_PHP_local_development/README.md

 Follow these <a href="../../blob/main/install.md">installation instructions</a> to get everything up and running.

 Regular updates will be published in this repository.
 Follow these <a href="../../blob/main/update.md">update instructions</a> to update your local scripts.

+Do you like this tool?
+Feel free to <a href="https://buymeacoffee.com/renekreijveld" target="_blank">buy me a coffee</a>.